DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Experiments

-Since we aim to create arrangements which are appealing to humans, the most appropriate evaluation is to directly ask humans for feedback.
-Therefore, we showed human users images of the final real-world scene created by the robot, and asked them the following question: \textit{``If the robot made this arrangement for you, how happy would you be?''}.
+Since we aim to create arrangements which are appealing to humans, the most direct evaluation is to ask humans for feedback.
+This follows related work which also evaluates with human feedback \cite{jiang-human-context,neatnet,housekeep,dalle2,stable-diffusion}, since contrived metrics for arrangement quality may not correlate with what users actually desire.
+We showed human users images of the final real-world scene created by the robot, and asked them the following question: \textit{``If the robot made this arrangement for you at home, how happy would you be?''}.
 The user provided a score for each method on a Likert Scale from 1 (very unhappy) to 10 (very happy), while being shown arrangements made by each method side-by-side in a web-based questionnaire.
-We recruited 17 users with ages ranging from 20 to 71 (ten male, six female, and one preferred not to say).
-For each of the 3 scenes, and each of the 5 methods, the robot created 5 different rearrangements, where each re-arrangement had a different random initialisation, for a total of 1275 scores.
-All users were shown the same images.
-Examples of these images are in Fig.~\ref{fig:Generated}.
+We recruited 40 users representing 18 nationalities, both male and female, with ages ranging from 22 to 71.
+Each rated the results of 5 methods on 5 random initialisations of 3 scenes, for a total of 3000 ratings.
+Initialisations were roughly matched for all the methods and all users were shown the same images.